 Pet insurance pays for a majority or part of your pet’s medical expenses, depending on the type of coverage you are opting for.
-According to American Pet Products, the United States spent $103.6 billion on their pets in 2020.
+The United States spent $103.6 billion on their pets in 2020.
 Veterinarian bills amount to a large part of pet expenses.
 Avoiding full payment on medical cost is financially beneficial for pet owners.

-Altogether, it makes sense to opt for pet insurance to cover the hefty costs of keeping a pet, so you can enjoy all the benefits of your furry companion worry-free.
+Altogether, it makes sense to opt for insurance to cover the hefty costs of keeping a pet, so that you enjoy all the benefits of your furry companion worry-free.